Faiz0developer/Triweb-Learning/README.md

         ✅ Play with spread operator in array and object as well (Spread-param.js) ✅ Handle new things using Template literals like custom interpolation through template literals (Template-literals.js)
         ✅ I implement practically more features of ES6 and save in ES6 folder here in different files, name is given according to topics.

+---

+#7: NodeJS -> I put everything in this folder that I learn and implement concepts of NodeJS.

+        ✅ get-post-express folder: I Create app using express package.
+Run it into port localhost:3000 using listen method.
+Use get and post method for pages.
+I create a small calculator basically.
+I put everything in get-post-express folder.